 Independent of party-political structures, political power, and sovereign entities, the Political Observatory has been committed to the sustainable development of a platform for study, analysis, and research dedicated to politics, devoting greater cooperation with society and the media, besides the science technology services.

 From all activities, in the genesis of the Political Observatory, we highlight the creation, registration, and edition of the scientific journal of reflection and debate, the RPCP – Portuguese Journal of Political Science.
-Now, already with 10 numbers published and two others in preparation in the course of 2019, with biannual frequency, the RPCP complies with the referencing standards of the Latindex Catalog – System of International Information for Scientific Journals, the (ERIH) European Reference Index for the Humanities of the European Science Foundation (ESF) and Qualis (B4) – the system of classification for science production by CAPES, of the Brazilian Ministry of Education.
+Now, already with 13 numbers published and two others in preparation in the course of 2021, with biannual frequency, the RPCP complies with the referencing standards of the Latindex Catalog – System of International Information for Scientific Journals, the (ERIH) European Reference Index for the Humanities of the European Science Foundation (ESF), Qualis (B4) – the system of classification for science production by CAPES, of the Brazilian Ministry of Education and SciELO Portugal.

 The Political Observatory’s research activity also allowed the updating and renewal of the well-known ResPublica, a generalized system on information network in political science issues, from the scientific authorship of Professor José Adelino Maltez, donated to the Political Observatory, in October 2011 which was renewed as POLITIPEDIA- Portuguese Repository of Political Science.

 This database is the most extensive collection of compiled information, covering about eight thousand (8000) entries in the field of Political Science, more than twelve thousand (12000) files and the encyclopedic dome of a Portuguese Repository of Political Science.
 About two hundred (200) bibliographic keys on subjects of Political Science and International Relations, an important database of elections in Portugal since 1820, hundreds of biographies of the Portuguese political class, constitutes a valuable scientific heritage of the Political Observatory.